 Are “Born Addicts” Doomed?

 “Born addicts” suffer severe negative consequences beginning with their first use of drugs or alcohol but keep using them because the emotional payoff is so rewarding.
-If you or someone you know shows the characteristics of a “born addict,” treatment is called for.
+This might lead to the question: Are born addicts doomed?
+They’re not.
+Not if the characteristics of a “born addict” are recognized and prompt treatment.

 This could seem like very bad news, but there are two mitigating factors.
 First, genetic predisposition isn’t destiny.
 One’s genes don’t operate in a vacuum, neuroscientists say, they are constantly interacting with the environment.
 Environmental inputs can “turn on” and “turn off” genetic activity to either reinforce or counteract genetic predisposition.
 For example, supportive parenting has been found to mitigate some of the risk of addiction even in children who are considered at high risk (ie. those who come from families with a history of addiction).
 Conversely, childhood trauma, especially repeated traumas, exacerbates the risk of diseases like depression and addiction.
 It follows, then, that special attention should be paid to the childhood environments of those at increased risk — making sure they grow up in supportive family environments, get psychological counseling and spirituality training, get good social support outside of their families, etc. — to mitigate their risk.